abacus-gene/paml/src/readme.txt

 On some systems you might have to edit the Makefile and change a few flags at the beginning of the file.

+To compile using MSVC++, use Makefile.MSVC: nmake -f Makefile.MSVC

 Method II